1996–97 UEFA Champions League

-The 1996–97 UEFA Champions League was the 42nd season of UEFA's premier European club football tournament, the fifth since its rebranding as the UEFA Champions League, and the last involving only clubs that were champions of their domestic leagues.
+The 1996–97 UEFA Champions League was the 42nd season of UEFA's premier European club football tournament, the fifth since its rebranding as the UEFA Champions League, and the last that involved only clubs that were champions of their domestic leagues.
 Due to the Bosman ruling, restrictions on foreign players in matchday squads were lifted from this season.

 The tournament was won by Borussia Dortmund in a 3–1 final victory against defending champions Juventus.
 It was their only title in the tournament to date, and the first title for Germany since its reunification in 1990.